portals-project/portals-project.github.io/index.md

 * 4 April 2023 - See you at Scala Days Madrid 2023!
 We will present our work on **[Crossing the Boundaries of Stateful Streaming and Actors Using Serverless Portals](https://scaladays.org/madrid-2023/crossing-the-boundaries-of-stateful-streaming-and-actors-using-serverless-portals)** at the **[Scala Days](https://scaladays.org/)** conference in Madrid, Spain, this September.
 * 2 December 2022 - We presented our paper "Portals: An Extension of Dataflow Streaming for Stateful Serverless" at **[Onward!
 2022](https://2022.splashcon.org/track/splash-2022-Onward-papers)** in Auckland, New Zealand.
 The paper is available on **[ACM DL](https://dl.acm.org/doi/abs/10.1145/3563835.3567664)**, and the presentation is now live on **[YouTube](https://www.youtube.com/watch?v=LyLNjtENti4)**.
 We also posted a blog post about the trip **[here](/blog/onward-splash-22)**.

+### Support and Contact

+For help or questions, contact the Portals developers and community on the [Portals Google Groups](https://groups.google.com/g/portals-project) mailing list.

+If you find a bug in Portals, then [open an issue](https://github.com/portals-project/portals/issues).

+For other private questions, please refer to the contact information of the [core team](https://www.portals-project.org/team).

 ### Cite Our Work

 If you want to cite our work, please consider citing the following publication: